 Attendees - This is anyone who will attend your event, usually (but not necessarily) the person who makes the booking.

 Block booking discount - A discount is automatically applied to your booker’s purchase when they select a specified number of tickets in one transaction.

 Booking form fields - These fields determine what information your bookers provide to you when making a booking.

 Booker - This is the person who places the booking.
 They must provide an email address to complete the booking.
-In some cases, a booker may not attend an event (for instance, if a parent books for a child).
+Sometimes, a booker may not attend an event (for instance, if a parent books for a child).

 Cancelled - Your booker’s booking has been cancelled, and they may be due a refund.

 Checkout - Your booker reached the checkout stage but has not completed the booking

-Complete - Your booker has booked onto one of your events and either paid online or offline.
+Complete - Your booker has booked one of your events and paid online or offline.

 Discount codes - You can create these for your bookers to redeem when making bookings.
 They can represent a percentage reduction or a monetary value and are entered at checkout to secure the reduction.

 Discount sets - These are useful if you wish to create parameters for discounts to be applied over multiple events.
 Each discount set will include one or more discount codes.

 Entry - This is what you create to add events to your schedule.
 An entry can be one event or a recurring series.
 Separating different events into other entries can be an excellent way to keep them organised.

 Event - This could be a class, a course, a workshop, or whatever you want your customers to book on Bookwhen.

 GDPR - The General Data Protection Regulation was introduced across Europe in 2018.
 It outlines a series of compulsory practices for processing your and your booker’s data.
 You can read Bookwhen’s GDPR policy here [link].

 IFrame - An IFrame (Inline Frame) is an HTML document embedded inside another HTML document on a website.
 You can use an IFrame to insert Bookwhen onto your website seamlessly.